maksuturva/woocommerce_payment_module/readme.md

 * Fixed the payment method listing when only one payment method is available

 ### 2.1.12
-* Fixed status query check to skip orders more than 7 days old from creation date
 * Changed to skip status query check when in sandbox mode

 ### 2.1.11